ryantibs/tibbles-group/bib-guidelines.md

 ## Books

 Books are BibTex type `@book`.
 The standard "must-have" fields are: `author`, `title`, `publisher`, `year`.
+Here's an example:

 ```
 @book{hastie2009elements,
 	author = {Hastie, Trevor and Tibshirani, Robert and Friedman, Jerome},
-	date-modified = {2023-12-12 19:12:48 -0800},
+	title = {The Elements of Statistical Learning: Data Mining, Inference and Prediction},
 	edition = {second},
 	publisher = {Springer},
-	title = {The Elements of Statistical Learning: Data Mining, Inference and Prediction},
-	year = 2009}
+	year = {2009}}
 ```

 Notes:
-- The paper title goes in `title` and the conference name goes in `booktitle`.
+- The book title goes in `title`.
+This field is field is usually preserved as-is in terms of capitalization; make sure to use "title caps".
-- The style for the conference name is a bit tricky/ambiguous, but here's what I use, for consistency:
-    * NeurIPS: `Advances in Neural Information Processing Systems`.
-    * ICML: `Proceedings of the International Conference on Machine Learning`.
-    * AISTATS: `Proceedings of the International Conference on Artificial Intelligence and Statistics`.
-  And so on.
-Basically, the default is to prepend "Proceedings of " unless the conference specifically has some different way of suggesting formatting as part of its own bib examples or documentation, like NeurIPS.
-I never use the number (volume) of the conference in the name; as in "Proceedings of the Thirteenth ...".
-- You don't need anything else; for example, I never include `volume` or `pages` or `publisher` or `editors`.
+- You can include `edition` if the book you're referencing is not the first edition.
+Beyond that, you don't need anything else, like `address` or anything like that.
 Keep it simple!
-(Virtually all of these conference proceedings are nicely-catalogued and available for free online so the paper name and year is enough for people to find it.)

 ## Papers appearing in a book or special collection